A Differentiable Physics Engine for Deep Learning in Robotics: Materials and methods

-One of these limitations, is that we need to implement our physics engine without branching, as this is not yet available in Theano for GPU.
-Therefore some sacrifices have to be made.
+One of these limitations with this restricted set of operations, is the limited support for conditionals.
+Therefore we needed to implement our physics engine without branching, as this is not yet available in Theano for GPU.
+Note that newer systems for automatic differentiation such as PyTorch~\cite{paszke2017automatic} do allow branching.
+Therefore we made sacrificed some abilities of our system.
 For instance, our system only allows for contact constraints between different spheres or between spheres and the ground plane.
 Collision detection algorithms for cubes typically have a lot of branching~\citep{mirtich1998v}.
 However, this sphere based approach can in principle be extended to any other shape~\citep{hubbard1996approximating}.
-On the other hand, we did implement a rather accurate model of servo motors, with a gain, maximal torque and maximal velocity parameters.
+On the other hand, we did implement a rather accurate model of servo motors, with gain, maximal torque, and maximal velocity parameters.

 Another design choice was to use rotation matrices rather than the more common quaternions for representing rotations.
-This means that the state of the object is bigger, but the operations required are matrix multiplications.
-This reduced the complexity of the graph.
-However, cumulative operations on a rotation matrix might move the matrix away from orthogonality.
+Consequently, the states of the bodies are larger, but the operations required are matrix multiplications.
+This design reduced the complexity of the graph.
+However, cumulative operations on a rotation matrix might move the rotation matrix away from orthogonality.
 To correct for this, we renormalize our matrix with the update equation~\citep{premerlani2009direction}:

+where $A'$ is the renormalized version of the rotation matrix $A$. `$\circ$' denotes the elementwise multiplication, and `$\cdot$' the matrix multiplication.

 These design decisions are the most important aspects of difference with the frequently used simulation tools.
-In the following section, we will evaluate our physics simulator on a number of different problems.
-We take a look at the speed of computation, and the number of evaluations required before the parameters of are optimized.
+In the following section, we will evaluate our physics simulator on some different problems.
+We take a look at the speed of computation and the number of evaluations required before the parameters of are optimized.